VasiliBaranov/packing-generation/README.md

 4. -contraction: calculates energies of particle intersections after uniform packing contraction (or, equivalently, radii increases), as if particles were supplied with potential.
-Uses second-order harmonic potential (see *Xu et. al. (2005) Random close packing revisited: Ways to pack frictionless disks*, [doi:10.1103/PhysRevE.71.061306](http://link.aps.org/doi/10.1103/PhysRevE.71.061306)) and zero-order potential which is equivalent to calculating coordination number per particle.
+Uses second-order harmonic potential (see *Xu et al. (2005) Random close packing revisited: Ways to pack frictionless disks*, [doi:10.1103/PhysRevE.71.061306](http://link.aps.org/doi/10.1103/PhysRevE.71.061306)) and zero-order potential which is equivalent to calculating coordination number per particle.
 For jammed packings coordination number should be close to 6.
 Results are saved into a text file